mapeditor/tiled/docs/manual/editing-tile-layers.rst

 -  Holding ``Ctrl`` subtracts the new area from the current selection
 -  Holding ``Ctrl`` and ``Shift`` selects the intersection of the new area with the current selection

+You can also lock into one of these modes (Add, Subtract or Intersect) by clicking on one of the tool buttons in the Tool Options toolbar.

 Managing Tile Stamps
 --------------------